Family and domestic violence support

 The impacts of family and domestic violence can be experienced by staff across all aspects of their lives and often result in unexpected costs and high stress on them that flow into workplaces.

-Specific leave and other workplace supports are available for public sector staff who are victims.
 Continuing paid work is critical in providing financial stability so staff can seek safety and recover.
-In addition, support can help maintain the wellbeing, performance and productivity not only of affected staff but also their colleagues in the workplace.
+Workplace supports include access to paid leave for staff impacted by family and domestic violence and to employee assistance programs (EAPs).
+Other resources and services are also available to support public sector staff such as access to trained contact officers.
+These supports can help maintain the wellbeing, performance and productivity not only of affected staff but also their colleagues in the workplace.

 1. Leave arrangements

-• 10 days non-cumulative paid leave in addition to existing leave entitlements
+• 10 days of non-cumulative paid leave in addition to existing leave entitlements

 • reinforced flexible work arrangements and safety plan agreements